 Antoni Gaudí, full name Antoni Plàcid Guillem Gaudí i Cornet, was born in Reus, Spain in 1852.
 Gaudí showed early promise as an artist and after serving in the military, he studied architecture in Barcelona.

 Gaudí went on to a long and distinguished career as an architect where he designed and built a number of innovative and original works.
-Gaudí is often considered the master of Moderisme or Catalan Modernism, although it is difficult to put his body of work into only one particular style.
+Gaudí is often considered the master of Modernisme or Catalan Modernism, although it is difficult to put his body of work into only one particular style.

 Modernism in terms of architecture is characterized by the predominance of the curve over the straight line, asymmetry, rich decoration and detail, use of natural and organic motifs, and dynamic shapes.
 Gaudí found a lot of his inspiration in nature and avidly studied organic and anarchic geometric forms and applied these often to his work.
 His buildings are distinctive, especially his later works, and used elements that had never been applied to architecture at the time.